jahanzaibahmad112-dotcom/UAIP-Protocol/README.md

 [!IMPORTANT]
 Legal Disclaimer: UAIP + AgentGuard is a technical infrastructure framework and does not constitute legal or financial advice.
 All users must consult with qualified legal counsel regarding the deployment of autonomous financial agents.
 AI models can produce errors; human oversight is mandatory.
 🛡️ Licensing & Commercial Use
-This project is protected under the Functional Source License (FSL).
+This project is protected under the Functional Source License (FSL) to ensure the protocol remains open while protecting commercial integrity.
 Use Case	Terms
 Personal & Development	Free & Open Source
 Internal Business Usage	Free & Open Source